palewire/django-postgres-copy/docs/index.rst

     :emphasize-lines: 6

     from django.db import models
+    from postgres_copy import CopyManager

     class Person(models.Model):
         name = models.CharField(max_length=500)
         number = models.IntegerField()
         source_csv = models.CharField(max_length=500)
+        objects = CopyManager()

 And your loader would look like this:

 .. code-block:: python
-    :emphasize-lines: 16-18
+    :emphasize-lines: 11-13

     from myapp.models import Person
-    from postgres_copy import CopyMapping
     from django.core.management.base import BaseCommand

     class Command(BaseCommand):

         def handle(self, *args, **kwargs):
-            c = CopyMapping(
-                # Give it the model
-                Person,
-                # The path to your CSV
+            Person.objects.from_csv(
                 '/path/to/my/data.csv',
-                # And a dict mapping the  model fields to CSV headers
                 dict(name='NAME', number='NUMBER'),
                 static_mapping = {
                     'source_csv': 'data.csv'
                 }
             )
-            # Then save it.
-            c.save()

 Extending with hooks
 --------------------

-The ``CopyMapping`` loader includes optional hooks run before and after the COPY statement that loads your CSV into a temporary table and again before and again the INSERT statement that then slots it into your model.
+The ``from_csv`` method connects with a lower level ``CopyMapping`` class with optional hooks that run before and after the COPY statement.
+They run first when the CSV is into a temporary table and then again before and after the INSERT statement that then slots data into your model's table.

-If you have extra steps or more complicated logic you'd like to work into a loading routine, these hooks provide an opportunity to extend the base library.
+If you have extra steps or more complicated logic you'd like to work into a loading routine, ``CopyMapping`` and its hooks provide an opportunity to extend the base library.

 To try them out, subclass ``CopyMapping`` and fill in as many of the optional hook methods below as you need.